Thefolle/ThesisFragility/WaitAnalysis.md

 ## Wait for fixed time lapse

+This statement typically assumes the form of a `Thread.sleep` call.

 This statement should be converted to a wait for condition, for diverse reasons:

-- The AUT is typically event-based, so a wait for condition decreases the waiting time to the minimum admissible time lapse;
+- The AUT is typically event-based, so a wait for condition decreases the waiting time to the minimum admissible time lapse; the waiting time is the same in case the test fails;
-- On the contrary, the waiting time may not be enough.
+- The waiting time may not be enough.

 These two opposite forces cause a continuous modification of the timeout.